CSCfi/ansible-role-jetty/README.md

 - `jetty_install: true`
 - `jetty_force_install: false`
 - `system_base: /opt` - base directory where distribution package(s) will be installed to;
-- `jetty_home: /opt/jetty` - defines the location of symlink name to the Jetty distribution with its libs, default modules and default XML files (typically start.jar, lib, etc), as well asJetty user home directory. **Important**, it should be treated as a standard of truth and remain unmodified or changed;
+- `jetty_home: /opt/jetty` - defines the location of symlink name to the Jetty distribution with its libs, default modules and default XML files (typically `start.jar`, `lib`, `etc`), as well as Jetty user home directory. **Important**, it should be treated as a standard of truth and remain unmodified or changed;
-- `jetty_base: /var/lib/jetty` - defines the location of a specific implementation of a Jetty server, its configuration, logs and web applications (typically start.d/*.ini files, logs and webapps); all changes or additions to your configuration should take place there;
+- `jetty_base: /var/lib/jetty` - defines the location of a specific implementation of a Jetty server, its configuration, logs and web applications (typically `start.d/*.ini` files, `logs` and `webapps`); all changes or additions to your configuration should take place there;
 - `jetty_logs: /var/log/jetty`
 - `jetty_dir_mode: 0750` - `base` and `logs` directory permissions;
 - `jetty_file_mode: 0640` - for files under `base` only;